 WHAT DO WE WANT TO ACHIEVE THIS YEAR?
 Click here to see more ...

-Perhaps the most exciting thing this year is the prospect of the satellite linked camera.
-If it works, this is going to revolutionize monitoring around Antarctica - we will be able to monitor wildlife in places we only visit every 10 years!
+Perhaps the most exciting prospect this year is the initiation of satellite linked cameras, which allow us to access images from our field sites year-round from our offices in the UK.
+If the cameras work, they are going to revolutionize monitoring around Antarctica - we will be able to monitor wildlife in places we only visit every 10 years!

 WHAT CAN YOU DO TO HELP?

 1) Firstly, if you are planning on joining a Polar trip to Antarctica, please make everyone in your group aware of what Exodus are doing.
 Help us spread the word!